YuncongMa/pNet/README.md

 # Brain Template
+The brain template is to get the brain mask and overlay image (T1/T2) for volume data, 3D coordination for brain surface data.
 Five built-in brain templates are available in the subfolder "Brain_Template".
 1. HCP surface: subfolder "HCP_Surface".
 It contains 3D mesh shapes (vertices and faces) and brain masks for two hemishperes.
 2. FreeSurfer fsaverage5: "FreeSurfer_fsaverage5".
 It is similar to HCP surface .